Dujuan Richards

-Dujuan Odile Richards (born 10 November 2005) is a Jamaican professional footballer who plays as a forward for Premier League club Chelsea and the Jamaica national team.
+Dujuan Odile Richards (born 10 November 2005) is a Jamaican professional footballer who plays as a forward for EFL League One club AFC Wimbledon on loan from club Chelsea and the Jamaica national team.

 Club career

 Richards was born in Port Royal.
 He started his career with the Phoenix Football Academy at the age of eleven where he remained right up to his signing with Chelsea.
+In addition, Richards, also played for secondary school football for Kingston College in Jamaica.
 He also spent time with the Brooke House College’s football academy in Leicestershire, England.

 Following impressive performances on several tours of Europe, he went on trial in Premier League side Newcastle United in February 2023.
 Richards was quoted as saying he was "expecting to hear positively” from the Magpies.

 Chelsea

 In March 2023, it was reported that Richards signed a pre-contract deal with Chelsea.
 On 24 June 2023, it was announced that Richards would join the club after his 18th birthday.
 The move was officially completed on 12 January 2024.
 On 8 February 2024, Richards debuted for Chelsea under-18s in a FA Youth Cup tie.